aweager/command-server/README.md

 - `dir`: the working directory to use for the command
 - `stdin, stdout, stderr`: files to use for standard IO when executing the request
-- `response-pipe`: the pipe to write to to communicate to the client
+- `status-pipe`: the pipe to write to to communicate to the client
 - `num-command-args`: the number of lines to read for the `command`
 - `command`: the actual request to execute (one or more lines)

-To ack the request, the server writes an identifier representing the call into the `response-pipe`, followed by a newline.
-Once the command is completed, the server writes the status code to the `response-pipe`, again followed by a newline.
+To ack the request, the server writes an identifier representing the call into the `status-pipe`, followed by a newline.
+Once the command is completed, the server writes the status code to the `status-pipe`, again followed by a newline.

 ### sig